-Are you familiar with the tomatillo?
-It is a plant of the tomato family bearing small, spherical fruit.
+Tomatillos are not baby tomatoes!
+But tomatillos are a part of the tomato family, bearing small, spherical fruit.
 Tomatillos (Spanish is toma verde) are a staple in Mexican cuisine.

-Today I have a green salsa recipe that you will love so much you will want to make it year after year.
+Today, I have a green salsa recipe that you will love so much, you may want to grow your own to make it summer after summer.
 Tomatillo salsa verde is so very simple, yet so fresh and good chilled, especially on a hot day!

 It will usually begin bearing in 65 days.
-The younger (greener) the tomatillos are, the more zesty.
+The younger (greener) the tomatillos are, the more zesty (but not hot!).
 From 1 – 1 1/2 inches is perfect.

 Fire Roasted Tomatillo Salsa Verde Recipe

-1/4 tsp sweetener (I used a dash of stevia)
+- 1/4 tsp sweetener (I use just a dash of monk fruit or stevia)

 Chill the resulting salsa and serve.

-Just dip your burritos or corn chips into this piquante green salsa or top off chicken or roasted zucchini.
-The flavor is indescribably delicious!
+Just dip your burritos or organic corn chips into this picante green salsa or top off chicken or roasted zucchini.